renaissance-publishing/renaissance/content/chapters/08-basic-rules.md

             specialization.
           - One-Handed Melee Weapons \[Swords\], where Swords is one of the proficiencies that the character has.

+  - Proficiencies:

+      - When using a proficiency skill, you take a -20 penalty if you don't have an appropriate *proficiency* for what you are trying to do; see *Proficiency Skills* in *Skills*.

   - Difficulty Modifiers